hanhanwu/Hanhan_COLAB_Experiemnts/README.md

   * Stop Colab from disconnecting after 30 mins
   * Saved code snippets - it's in python notebook format, can be resued as a whole
   * Modes in Colab - such as dark mode, they even have Corgi and Kitty mode, the puppies and the cats are moving!
 That's cool!

+## LLM Experiments
+* [Try LlamaParse][22]
+  * Llama Cloud also provide Parse UI where you can drag the file to parse content.
+  * Free plan supports free 1000 pages daily, but the "page" here is not the page in PDF file, seems smaller than that

 ## Experiments
 * [Practicing Optimization Problems with Pyomo][17]